freedomofpress/securedrop/docs/hardware.rst

 Mac Minis
 ~~~~~~~~~

-Other than the NUCs we also recommend the 2014 Apple Mac Minis (part number MGEM2)
+.. caution:: We have previously recommended the 2014 Apple Mac Minis (part
+  number MGEM2) for installing SecureDrop.
+The 2018 Apple Mac Mini (part number
+  MRTR2 or MRTT2) is not a viable candidate for installing SecureDrop, due to
+  hardware support issues.
+The instructions below apply if you want to
+  (re-)install SecureDrop on the 2014 version.

-for installing SecureDrop.
-Mac Minis have removable wireless cards that you
+The 2014 Apple Mac Minis have removable wireless cards that you should remove.
-should remove.
 This requires a screwdriver for non-standard
 `TR6 Torx security screws <https://www.amazon.com/Mini-Torx-Security-Screwdriver-Tool/dp/B01BG8P2Q6>`__.

-.. caution:: The 2018 Apple Mac Mini (part number MRTR2 or MRTT2) is not a viable candidate for installing SecureDrop, due to hardware support issues.

 However, on the first install of Ubuntu Server
 the Mac Minis will not boot: this is a known and